DivergentDraco/School-Eye-Tracking-Project/README.md

 You should be able to run the code, this should be the following result.

 ![image](https://github.com/user-attachments/assets/0667cfd6-1fb1-45ea-a366-a7048ac6d0d9)

 To establish a connection with the tracker server, you simply need to

 3. Open the **Beam Eye Tracker**
  3.1 Calibrate your eye tracker by clicking the calibrate button.
  3.2 Use the alt + z shortcut for calibration to center the cursor.

-Your cursor should follow the bubble.
+Your cursor should follow the bubble, from which you are looking at.

 ---